Collecting Early Naval Postcards: Enrique Muller

 He published collections of ship photos in at least two small books.
 (I think I've identified a third.
 Maybe.)

 Norbert Moser, another well-known marine photographer in the New York area, published a number of Robert's photos.
 These real photo postcards show "(c) E. Muller, Jr. for N. Moser, N.Y."
 Again, I can't find many with postmarks on them, but Moser didn't begin publishing from New York until about 1914.

 In early 1915, Robert E. Muller declared bankruptcy.

-1918, and the first World War was over.
+In the year 1918, the first World War ended.
 Many of the ships that filled the Muller portfolio were being scrapped as part of a peace agreement.
 The navy was downsizing, and probably didn't need as many photographs.
 Postcard collecting was losing its popularity.
 It was a tough time, financially, to rely on being a marine photographer.

 The Catalog of Copyright Entries continued to show registrations from both Enrique Muller and E. Muller, Jr. (or E. Muller, Jr., Inc.) of New York, into 1919.
 Many of these are of the troop transports bringing home soldiers from Europe.

 I haven't managed to find a date of death (or place) for Enrique Muller.
 Without that, it's hard to say if he was still photographing ships—anchored, from the side usually—into his seventies.
 Or perhaps son Theodore was still working the family business?